bartmichu/node-urbackup-server-api/README.md

 ### Breaking Changes

+  - 0.60.0
+    - Breaking change of naming in `getFailedClients()` method: previously, it used the `includeBlankClients` parameter, which is now renamed to `includeBlank`.

   - 0.50.0
     - Reverted property name changes introduced in `0.40.0` - this was not a good idea.
 If such a change is needed in the future, it will be an optional feature (disabled by default) controlled by a method parameter.